 Sharks are the deadliest predators in the ocean.
 When they make something their target, there is no way on earth that they are going to miss.
-They are swift, strong, huge in size, and their jaws can tear apart any flesh on the planet.
+They are swift, strong, and huge, and their jaws can tear apart any flesh on the planet.
 They are one of the ultimate predators living in the world today.
-Steven Spielberg is the first one who saw the potential in these creatures and decided to make a movie on one of them.
-He ended up making ‘Jaws’ (1975).
-The movie became so popular that it invented this concept of a summer blockbuster, which is followed to this day.
+There have been some interesting shark movies and shows made with better graphics and picture quality available, including many for children.
+For the shark enthusiasts out there, Netflix has a limited by interesting collection of shark movies and TV shows.

 Read More: Best Jewish Movies on Netflix

 3. Pinkfong & Baby Shark’s Space Adventure (2019)

 Featuring talented voice actors like Jo Kyoung-i, Kim Seo-Yeong, Kim Eun-ah, and Jeong Jae-Heon, ‘Pinkfong & Baby Shark’s Space Adventure’ is a children’s animated movie.
 It revolves around Pinkfong & Baby Shark’s hilarious and entertaining misadventures across space as they explore new planets and make friends along the way.
 However, they must also consistently keep a lookout for star pieces if they wish to return home safely.
 As they travel farther from home, the two friends find countless challenges along the way and learn memorable lessons.
 You can check out the movie here.